-Auto, health and home insurance are usually the only types of insurance that many people have.
-However, in order to adequately protect yourself and your future income, there are several other types of insurance that you may want to seriously consider and I’m going to talk about some of them in this blog post.
+Auto, health and home insurance are commonly the only types of insurance policies many people have.
+However, in order to adequately protect yourself and your future income, there are several other types of insurance that you should want to consider.

-Having the right insurance can potentially save you a ton of money in the event of an emergency or unplanned life occurrence.
-It means you can protect yourself without having to impact your money plan.
-On the flip side, not having adequate insurance can derail your financial goals and you definitely don’t want that.
+Having the right insurance can potentially save you a ton of money in the event of an emergency, unplanned life occurrence or a medical need.
+It means you can protect yourself without having to impact your long term financial plans.
+On the flip side, not having adequate insurance can derail your financial goals and you definitely don't want that.

 "Not having adequate insurance can derail your financial goals."

-One thing to keep in mind before signing up for additional insurance coverage and adding new premium payments to your budget is to make sure the coverage makes sense for your current life situation and the additional monthly costs are justifiable.
-You don’t want to be making monthly payments for insurance coverage if you don’t necessarily have a need for it.
+One thing to keep in mind before signing up for any additional insurance coverage and adding new premium payments to your budget is to make sure the coverage makes sense for your current life situation.
+You also want to make sure that the additional monthly costs are justifiable.
+You don't want to be making monthly payments for insurance coverage if you don't necessarily have a need for it.

-Below are 5 insurance policies for you to seriously consider other than health, auto & home:
+5 insurance policies you need to have other than health, auto & home insurance

-Life insurance is something to consider if you have other people who depend on you, for instance, a spouse or children, and you have large financial commitments such as a mortgage, child care expenses or any major debt.
+Life insurance is something to consider if you have other people who depend on your income.
+For instance, a spouse or children.
+Or if you have large financial commitments such as a mortgage, child education expenses or any major debt.
 The purpose of life insurance to provide a lump sum payment to your dependents in the event of your death.
 How much life insurance you buy depends on the number of years of income you want to cover.

-Which is basically a combination of your standard life insurance and some sort of savings account or feature associated to it so over time you may get money credited to you.
-While this type of life insurance sounds attractive it is also more expensive so you’ll want to keep that in mind.
+This coverage lasts your entire lifetime as long as you keep up with your premium payments.
+It may also offer benefits like a form of savings or investment account associated with it.
+Over time you may get money credited to you.
+While this type of life insurance sounds attractive it is also more expensive so you'll want to keep that in mind.

 Regardless of what type of life insurance you choose, you want to make sure you fully understand what is associated with each, how much coverage the premium provides and if there are any conditions or requirements.